 Too Many Network Cables?
 Here’s How to Find the Right One

-Here are five key factors to consider when choosing the right network cable.
+Here are five key factors to consider when selecting the right network cable for your needs.

 Select options and limit the number of products